benc153/framebuild/README.md

 It can also do offsets-- if you want the cut tube not to aim to the centre of the parent tube but off to one side.
 This is useful for seatstays.

+It can also generate a template for a tapered parent tube, assuming a linear taper.
+You specify the ratio of diameter change to length change.

 You can also adjust the resolution at which it prints.
 It defaults to 100px per inch which is the same as the one on metalgeek.
 I print from [the GIMP](https://www.gimp.org/) which has an Image Settings tab where you can set